Codivores/blog-tech/cksj9aba304h31ws1co9fb2ts.md

 ### Where is my Twill

-The administration interface is available by default as an `admin` path of your `APP_URL` environment variable (defined when you installed Laravel in your `/.env` file): `http://localhost/admin`.
+The administration interface is available by default as `admin` path of your `APP_URL` environment variable (defined when you installed Laravel in your `/.env` file): `http://localhost/admin`.

 Twill allows you to have it available where you want with environment variables:

-* For a fully dedicated domain: set a `ADMIN_APP_URL` environment variable with the URL (ex: `ADMIN_APP_URL=tech.codivores.com`)
+* For a fully dedicated domain: set an `ADMIN_APP_URL` environment variable with the URL (ex: `ADMIN_APP_URL=tech.codivores.com`)

 * As a path of your main domain: set an `ADMIN_APP_PATH` environment variable with the name of the subdirectory (ex: `ADMIN_APP_PATH=/administration`).

 You can find more configuration options in the [official documentation](https://twillcms.com/docs/getting-started/installation.html#content-admin-path-and-domain) like strict domain handling when using a path.

 In most cases, we make the administration available as a path of the main domain.
-Depending on our clients, we set the `ADMIN_APP_PATH` environment variable in the `.env` file (or as an OS environment variable) with the name they want (and that is not too obvious for an administration interface).
+And depending on our clients, we set the `ADMIN_APP_PATH` environment variable in the `.env` file (or as an OS environment variable) with the name they want and that is not too obvious for an administration interface.

-/!\\ Using a path, there's a buggy behavior: if you try to login through `http://localhost/admin/login.php` instead of `http://localhost/admin`, you are logged in but redirected to the `APP_URL`...
+/!\\ If you are using a path, there's a little buggy behavior: if you try to login through `http://localhost/admin/login.php` instead of `http://localhost/admin`, you are well logged in but redirected to the `APP_URL`...
 To prevent this, you can edit the default `auth_login_redirect_path` config:

 **/config/twill.php**